Choose high-efficiency lighting for energy savings in new homes.

 - Light Source: The actual diode is the size of a fleck of pepper and comes in red, green, blue, or amber.
 These colors are typically combined to make white light.

-- Direction: Unlike incandescent and fluorescent lamps, which emit light in all directions, LEDs emit light in a specific direction, which reduces the need for reflectors and diffusers and makes LEDs more efficient for uses such as recessed downlights and task lighting.
+- Direction: Unlike incandescent and fluorescent light bulbs, which emit light in all directions, LEDs emit light in a specific direction, which reduces the need for reflectors and diffusers and makes LEDs more efficient for uses such as recessed downlights and task lighting.
 With many other types of lighting such as incandescent and fluorescent lighting, the light is emitted in all directins and must be reflected toward the desired direction; with these types of lighting, more than half of the light may never leave the fixture.

 - Heat: LEDs emit very little radiated heat.
 Heat is produced from the power going into the LED and this heat is absorbed and dissipated by a heat sink designed into the base of the LED.